 Volunteers adhering to a defined & scheduled time commitment by providing routine administrative tasks to support the Fisher House staff, shopping for supplies or helping with inventory and organization.

 Volunteers who attend specific events or functions or are on-call for unexpected needs such as weekend and holiday celebrations.

 - Hosting and providing a house meal for guests (our most popular volunteer activity)

 - holiday decorating/hosting/coordinating a theme day or special event

 - Grounds keeping and clean-up days;

-- Assisting with special functions on Veteran’s Day or fundraising events (through our local 501(c)(3) non-profit group, The Rocky Mountain Fisher House Foundation.
+- Assisting with special functions on Veteran’s Day or fundraising events (through our local 501(c)(3) non-profit group, The Rocky Mountain Regional VA Fisher House Foundation.

-Note: Most volunteer activities take place Monday through Friday between 9AM and 5PM, as these are the hours in which the Rocky Mountain Fisher House is staffed.
-From time-to-time there may be exceptions for volunteer opportunities outside of these hours.
+Note: Most volunteer activities take place Monday through Friday between 9AM and 5PM, as these are the hours in which the Rocky Mountain Regional VA Fisher House is staffed.
+From time-to-time there may be exceptions for volunteer opportunities outside of these hours.-->

 Meal train is our community calendar for dinners.
-You will see what dates are available and which are already taken when clicking on the link.
+Check out the available dates by clicking on the link.
 Dinners are during the week from 5pm to 7pm.